aacl2023-srw/aacl2023-srw.github.io/naacl-blog.md

 Topics of the accepted papers in SRWs are also interesting.
 According to Prof. Naoki Yoshinaga,
 > ACL-SRW papers are sometimes more exciting than ACL ones.
-ACL-SRW can accept ongoing research with new or unconventional goals or approaches, since it does not care too much about the solidness of research as ACL main conference does.
-As a result, the accepted papers are some times more exciting to me.
+ACL-SRW can accept ongoing research with new or unconventional goals or approaches ...
+The accepted papers are some times more exciting to me.

 These wordclouds are made of the paper titles from SRWs in different years.